- No idea on how to market yourself

 - Your written and spoken English, work ethic, self motivation, time management, organisational ability, interpersonal and communication skills etc

-Further details of the potential earnings of franchisees are covered in the interview process stage as well as in the initial training by the franchisor.
+Further details of the potential earnings of franchisees are covered in our Discovery Day and the interview process as well as in the initial training by the franchisor.